 In Australia, we are looking at the housing unaffordability trend as the prices of housing soar.
 This also calls for the aging Australian workforce as there will be more skill shortages in the future with construction companies.

 Following up to our previous blog article on ‘green’ concrete, there are now possibilities of the concrete market to change and become more environmentally friendly.
 We are hopeful to see how the ‘green’ concrete industry will thrive in the future as the demand for concrete is still high and rising.

 Danterr is continually looking for better solutions with concrete sustainability.

 We have recently introduced Micro-fiber concrete and HPP50 Macro-fiber concrete to one of our most recent projects that we have helped with and this was the building of the artificial reef.

-If you haven’t read our articles click here to keep up to date with all of Danterr’s projects.
+If you haven’t read our articles, click here to stay updated on all of Danterr’s ongoing projects.
 Alternatively, please come have a chat with us to enquire about our products and how we can help you with your next big project!